 The decision to close the school, or delay the start of school, is not taken lightly; as working parents ourselves we understand the inconvenience it causes.
 Our decision is always based on the protocol adopted by the Bellevue and Issaquah School Districts.
-When we are all in -person, CHA has staff and parents coming from a wide geographic area; even if conditions are good where you are, that might not be the case for the rest of our community.
+CHA has staff and parents coming from a wide geographic area; even if conditions are good where you are, that might not be the case for the rest of our community.
 Please take into consideration your personal situation and make the appropriate decision to keep you and your student safe.
 Whenever possible, we will call the late start at 6:30 p.m. on the prior evening.
 School closures will typically be announced by 6:30 a.m the morning of.

 Situation: Late Start

 If CHA is on a late start, the school will open at 10 a.m.
 Please drop off between 10:00 and 10:30.
 The classes will start at 10:30.
-There will be no a.m. shuttle and no a.m.
+There will be no a.m.
 Extended Day.
 The kitchen will be closed, so please bring a sack lunch.
 Parents who ordered a hot lunch will not be charged.
 Students should report to homeroom on arrival.
 Please do not attempt to enter the building before 10:00 as it may be alarmed.

 Situation: School Closed